The Pinnacle Architecture: Reducing the cost of breaking RSA-2048 to 100 000 physical qubits using quantum LDPC codes: Applications

 \subsubsection{Implementation and Results}

 Concretely, we consider the case of even $L\leq 32$ and $u=4$.
 In this regime, $N\leq 2050$ and we find numerically that the number of logical cycles satisfies $\mathcal{T}=8\times 10^6$, which also upper bounds the $T$ count.
 This implies that the logical spacetime volume satisfies $N\mathcal{T}\leq 2\times 10^{10}$.
 Hence, the algorithm can be implemented with negligible failure probability provided the error rate per logical qubit and logical cycle satisfies $p_L \ll 5\times 10^{-11}$ and the $\ket{T}$ state fidelity satisfies $p_T\ll 10^{-7}$.
-With reference to \cref{tab:ler}, this is satisfied by using the $d=24$ GB code instantiation of the architecture for a physical error rate of $p=10^{-3}$ and the $d=10$ instantiation for $p=10^{-4}$.
+With reference to \cref{tab:ler}, this is satisfied by using the $d=24$ GB code instantiation of the architecture for a physical error rate of $p=10^{-3}$ and the $d=10$ instantiation for $p=10^{-4}$, along with the corresponding $p_{\text{out}}=10^{-9}$ magic engines.

 To implement this on the Pinnacle Architecture, we use a single processing unit with $\beta=\left\lceil N/k\right\rceil$ processing blocks to ensure there are $\kappa\geq N$ logical qubits available.
 We also account for a magic engine for this processing unit, but do not include memory.
 The required number of physical qubits is therefore given by